csnider12/High-Powered-Rocketry-RF-simulation-/README.md

 ## Approach

 1. **Modeling** — A simplified ("crude") representation of the coupler and internal antenna/wave port setup was built in HFSS to keep simulation time manageable while preserving the geometry that matters most for RF propagation: the cylindrical aluminum housing.
+After the coupler was anticipated to be usable, further testing was conducted with the exact design the team planned to manufacture.
 2. **Excitation** — An incident wave source was applied along the coupler's centerline to represent the onboard transmitter.
 3. **Frequency sweeps** — Simulations were run at both target bands:
    - **401 MHz** (e.g., tracking system band)